hlascelles/samudra/pages/projects.md

   title: Collaboration with <a href="https://pyro-degrade.co.ke/" target="_blank">Pyro-degrade Energy</a>
   location: Nairobi, Kenya
   dates: Since Jan 2021
-  text: Pyro-degrade Energy is a startup that developed a technology to produce pyro-diesel from plastic waste.
+  text: Pyro-degrade Energy is a for-purpose startup that developed a technology to produce pyro-diesel from plastic waste.
 Pyro-diesel is an environmentally friendly diesel substitute - it is almost sulphur free and has a low carbon footprint.
 I am helping them with fundraising for their first industrial scale plant.
 - url:
   image: lawma.jpg
   title: Collaboration with <a href="https://moelagos.gov.ng/agencies/lagos-state-waste-management-authority-lawma-2/" target="_blank">LAWMA</a>